JSON++ Syntax Reference

 $includes

-Declares that the current object includes one or more external fragments as authoritative defaults.
+Declares that the current object includes one or more external fragments to be applied on top of it.

 Syntax